+We adopt a GAN-based backbone due to its effectiveness in modeling high-dimensional tabular data and its flexibility in incorporating conditioning signals.
+In particular, the Wasserstein objective provides a stable training signal and aligns naturally with the goal of matching population-level distributions.
+As illustrated in Figure~\ref{fig_frame_gan}, persona embeddings are transformed via a lightweight adapter and injected into the generator through FiLM conditioning, enabling semantic information to modulate the generation process.
+To ensure consistency between generated samples and persona conditions, we further employ a projection discriminator \citep{miyato2018cgans}, which incorporates persona embeddings into the critic and enforces condition-dependent structural coherence.
+The generator is trained to jointly optimize adversarial learning and population-level statistical consistency.
+Specifically, its objective combines the adversarial loss with the marginal regularization term introduced in Section~\ref{sec_margReg}, encouraging the generated population to remain both semantically coherent and statistically aligned with reference distributions.

-We emphasize that the proposed SemaPop framework is model-agnostic with respect to the underlying generative architecture.
-Alternative paradigms, such as VAEs or diffusion-based models, may be adopted as backbone implementations, provided that they support conditional generation and distributional regularization.
-In this work, SemaPop-GAN serves as a concrete instantiation that facilitates systematic analysis of semantic--statistical information fusion in population synthesis.
+We emphasize that the SemaPop framework is model-agnostic.
+While SemaPop-GAN provides a concrete instantiation for empirical evaluation, alternative generative paradigms such as VAEs or diffusion models can be adopted, provided that they support conditional generation and population-level regularization.